ThaddeusLim99/Orbital-Project/README.md

 # Detection Process
 The process of getting the resistance is the following:
+* ### Identifying and Extracting Resistor
-* Isolate the resistor image using image segmentation models like Mask R-CNN.
+Isolate the resistor image using image segmentation models like Mask R-CNN.
 Another method of isolating the resistor is using an object detection algorithm like openCV's Cascade Classifier.
+* ### Colour Quantization & White Balancing (Optional)
+Quantize the image to reduce the number of colours that are used to represent the colour bands.
+White Balancing adjusts the image to render neutral colours correctly.
+Results vary.
+* ### Body Colour Filtering
-* Filter away the background by taking the average colour of the top and bottom row of the image and the resistor's body colour using bilateral filter and adaptive thresholding.
+Filter away the background by taking the average colour of the top and bottom row of the image and the resistor's body colour using bilateral filter and adaptive thresholding.
+* ### Colour Detection
-* Identify the colour bands using HSV boundaries of each colour of the band and save their coordinates, if the boxes overlaps and are the same colour, keep only one of them
+Identify the colour bands using HSV boundaries of each colour of the band and save their coordinates, if the boxes overlap and are the same colour, keep only one of them
+* ### Resistance Calculation
-* Assuming the order is correct (from left to right), calculate the resistance using according to the [resistor colour code table](https://eepower.com/resistor-guide/resistor-standards-and-codes/resistor-color-code/#)
+Assuming the order is correct (from left to right), calculate the resistance using according to the [resistor colour code table](https://eepower.com/resistor-guide/resistor-standards-and-codes/resistor-color-code/#)

 # Mask R-CNN
 Trained a model using COCO weights to detect resistors of various kinds.
 The training process is adapted from [balloon.py](samples/balloon/balloon.py) and the detection process is adapted from [demo.ipynb](samples/demo.ipynb).